On Approximating Multi-Criteria TSP: Deterministic Approximations for 2

 What remains to be considered is the case the $e$ is not incident to two edges $z_1, z_2 \in M$.
 Then we consider the shortest path in $e_1, \ldots, e_q \in H$ of edges in $H$ that includes $e$ such that $e_1$ and $e_q$ are incident to any edges $z_1, z_2 \in M$.
 The reasoning above holds in exactly the same way if replace $e$ by the path $e_1, \ldots, e_q$, and we put $e_1, \ldots, e_q$ into $P$.
-If no such path exists, then either $M = \emptyset$, which we have already dealt with, or the path containing $e$ ends somewhere at a vertex of degree $1$ in $H \cup M$.
+If no such path exists, then either $M = \emptyset$, which is easy to handle, or the path containing $e$ ends somewhere at a vertex of degree $1$ in $H \cup M$.
 In the latter case, we can simply put the whole path into~$P$. \end{proof}

 Lemma~\ref{lem:hammatch} yields tight bounds for the existence of approximate Pareto curves with only a single element.
 This is the purpose of the following theorem.

 \begin{theorem} \begin{enumerate}[(a)] \item For every undirected complete graph $G$ with edge weights $w_1$ and $w_2$, there exists a Hamiltonian cycle $H$ such that $\{H\}$ is a $1/3$ approximate Pareto curve for \kcmaxstsp 2.